kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_basics.md

 ts.data_info
 ```

 Unless explicitly mentioned, metadata is not used for calculation and is strictly optional.
-Some functions however read metadata: for example, the [ktk.TimeSeries.plot](api/ktk.TimeSeries.plot.rst) method looks for possible "Unit" metadata and prints it on the y axis; and the [ktk.Player](api/ktk.Player.rst) class looks for possible "Color" metadata to set the colour of 3D points.
+Some functions, however, read metadata: for example, the [ktk.TimeSeries.plot](api/ktk.TimeSeries.plot.rst) method looks for possible "Unit" metadata and prints it on the y-axis; and the [ktk.Player](api/ktk.Player.rst) class looks for possible "Colour" metadata to set the colour of 3D points.

 ```{code-cell} ipython3
 ts.plot()